-This hugely popular Sea Water Baths are big on fun and low on prices.
-The site is the largest ‘lido’ in Britain and has been totally refurbished in the last 2 years by a local entrepreneur and dad of 3 boys.
+This popular Sea Water Baths are big on fun and low on prices.
+The site is the largest ‘lido’ in Britain and has been totally refurbished in recent years by a local entrepreneur and dad.

 The water quality is well managed, the kit safe and well cared for, the lifeguard team are very professional.
-When visiting in early June I hired a wetsuit and wished I hadn’t – the water was very warm.
 The floor is pebbles and varies in depths.
 There is a roped off area with mini inflatables for under 8’s and another separate pool, only 8″ deep for toddlers.

-On the bigger courses (4 now this year) there are over 150 metres of inflatable obstacle courses.
+On the bigger courses there are over 150 metres of inflatable obstacle courses.

-In other areas you’ll find water zorbs (a bit like human frogspawn), stand up paddle boards, kayaks, aqua jousting (this appears to be like something the producers of Top Gear would invent to create much hilarity and absolutely guarantee everyone gets soaked).
+In other areas you’ll find water zorbs, stand up paddle boards, kayaks, aqua jousting (this appears to be like something the producers of Top Gear would invent to create much hilarity and absolutely guarantee everyone gets soaked).